joe-bennett/joe-bennett/README.md

 # 💫 About Me:
 Combat wounded vet, Certified Financial Planner™ wealth management advisor turned data scientist and aspiring "PyQuant" expert.

-I am presently working on my capstone project to graduate from my data science program.<br>
+I just graduated in Nov '22 from the now accredited Codeup Academy data science program.<br>

-I am seeking a new role as a data scientist/engineer/analyst.<br>
+I am seeking a new role as a data scientist/engineer/analyst preferably in the finance sector.<br>